Why You Spend Differently

 The Flipside: Impulse control can be a challenge.
 Long-term goals like retirement may feel abstract compared to an exciting opportunity today.

-3. The Social Connector (High in Extraversion)
+3. The Social Connector (High Extraversion)

 Traits: Sociable, enthusiastic, reward-sensitive.